-This module is designed to provide the student with the theory and hands-on skills involved in introducing fundamental energy based modalities including Polarity and Beginning Reiki hand-placements.
+This module is designed to provide the student with the theory and hands-on skills involved in introducing fundamental energy based modalities including polarity beginning Reiki hand-placements.
 The student will be introduced to basic health and wellness concepts including CPR.
-This module will also provide the student with the understanding of the Integumentary System and musculature of the forearms and hands.
+This module will also provide the student with the understanding of the integumentary system and musculature of the forearms and hands.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MTD100 Lecture Hours: 40 Lab Hours: 40 Other Hours: 00
+Prerequisite: MTD100.
+Lecture Hours: 40 Lab Hours: 40 Other Hours: 00

-MTD282- Deep Tissue, Myofascial Release & Pin and Stretch
+MTD282 - Deep Tissue, Myofascial Release & Pin and Stretch

 This module is designed to provide students with an understanding of myofascial, deep tissue and pin and stretch techniques.
 These techniques will be incorporated into a Swedish massage to better address individual client needs.
 Students will use basic assessment skills to identify muscular holding patterns and develop treatment plans.
 The indications and contraindications of these techniques will be discussed as will specific sights of caution for deep tissue.
 In addition students will develop an understanding of the digestive system, urinary system and the muscles of the anterior neck.
+Also covered are joints of the Spine and Thorax.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MTD100 Lecture Hours: 40 Lab Hours: 40 Other Hours: 00
+Prerequisite: MTD100.
+Lecture Hours: 40 Lab Hours: 40 Other Hours: 00